 The salesforce.com vs SugarCRM competition is heating up.
 SugarCRM recently received $40 million in funding from Goldman Sachs.
-Salesforce.com had continued on its aggressive acquisition path and has continued its rapid growth.
+In 2013, Salesforce.com continued on its aggressive acquisition path and has continued its rapid growth.

 Salesforce.com and SugarCRM have several things in common.
 They are both CRM companies based in the San Francisco Bay Area and they are both represent alternatives to traditional, Microsoft-based technologies.
 However, SugarCRM originated with the LAMP (Linux, Apache, MySQL and PHP) stack, whereas salesforce.com is mainly a Java/Oracle platform.

 We have published a report that is a factual comparison of Salesforce vs Sugar.
+The report was updated on March 13, 2014.
 Below are several text-only excerpts from the report.
 The report also includes many, illustrative screen shots.
 Here are four of the twenty-seven comparison points that can be found in the free report.

 Salesforce vs Sugar Comparison Points

 Salesforce – Salesforce is available in five different editions.
 The editions range in price from $5 per user per month to $300 per user per month.
 All editions are the same underlying product — specific features and functionality are either enabled or disabled, depending on the edition (PDF).
 Salesforce.com’s most popular edition, Enterprise Edition, costs $125 per user per month.
 The Professional Edition is priced at $65 per user per month.

 The Salesforce.com Foundation provides free and/or discounted licenses to certain categories of organizations such as 501(c)(3) corporations and B corporations.

 Sugar – SugarCRM has three different editions of its commercial product: Sugar Professional, Sugar Corporate, Sugar Enterprise, and Sugar Ultimate.